bever1337/rr-router/README.md

     (incomingRequest) =>
       new Request(
         '/my/resource',
-        // Unlike a ServiceWorker (browser) `ServiceWorkerGlobalScope`, Cloudflare Worker's do not have a location API
+        // Cloudflare Worker's do not have a location API
+        // Cloudflare has already guaranteed origin routing,
-        // Use the incoming request's origin for routing because CF guarantees a single worker runs per domain new URL(incomingRequest.url).origin
+        // use the incoming request's origin for additional matching new URL(incomingRequest.url).origin
       ),
     () => new Response("Hello, world")